 About Gower Open Studios

-‘Open Studios’ (a common practice around the country but new to Gower) is an occasion at which artists introduce themselves to the public by inviting them to visit their workshops and display places.
+‘Open Studios’ (a common practice around the country but relatively new to Gower) is an occasion at which artists introduce themselves to the public by inviting them to visit their workshops and display places.
 It is a mutual opportunity both for an artist to meet his or her audience, and for the public to meet the artist and view their work and the manner of its production, in the environment in which it was created.

 Through experiencing the environment in which art is created and, to some extent, removing the mystery of creative development, an artist can reach new audiences, and the public can be educated in a more relaxed and easily-accessible environment than that presented by traditional galleries and exhibition spaces.
 The Gower Open Studios programme is a community-based initiative, and will also provide an opportunity for local artists to develop a sense of community and common interest, particularly since they often work in isolation.